• Skip to primary navigation

 The best part is, this canton noodles recipe uses ingredients readily available in North America while still keeping that traditional pancit canton taste we all know and love.

-What is pancit?
+What is pancit

-“Pancit” (pronounced pan-sit) is the general Filipino word for noodles and pancit canton is the Filipino version of Chinese lo mein (tossed noodles) and chow mein (stir fried noodles).
+“Pancit” (pronounced pan-sit) is the general Filipino word for noodles and “pancit canton” is the Filipino version of Chinese lo mein (tossed noodles) and chow mein (stir fried noodles).

-You take some noodles, stir-fry or toss it with soy sauce, some vegetables like carrots, and meat like chicken breast.
-Add some Chinese sausages or Chinese chorizo then serve it as a main or side.
+You take some noodles, stir-fry or toss it with soy sauce, vegetables like carrots and snow peas, and meat like chicken breast or shredded pork.

 Pancit canton is named after the kind of noodle used in the recipe.

 (Love noodles?
-Try mi xao gion (pan fried noodles) or tofu pad thai.
+Try mi xao gion pan fried noodles or tofu pad thai.
 And if you want to add some heat to your pancit, this garlic chili oil recipe is perfect.)

-What is canton noodle?
+What is canton noodle

 This recipe uses canton which is a type of egg flour noodle.
 You can find rounded ones like spaghetti or flat ones like fettuccini.

-Why you’ll love this pancit canton recipe
+Why you’ll love this Filipino pancit canton recipe

 You’ll love cooking this pancit canton recipe too because: